Prism Executive Recruitment: Management Consultancy Salary Review 2024

 In the Big 4 and major advisory firms the Partner grades are above this.
 Partners would own the larger accounts and have higher sales targets.

-recruitment CPH and management consultancy salary - piles of coins
+Recruitment CPH and management consultancy salary review - piles of coins

 NB: we have not attempted to cover all variations of role terminology.
 For example a Manager can be a Managing Consultant, or Principal Consultant.
 While the grade above that, of Senior Manager, can ALSO be called Managing Consultant or Principal Consultant!